SModelS/smodels/docs/manual/source/Installation.rst

  * pip install nose unum argparse numpy pyslha scipy

 Note, that these steps can safely be done within a Python ``virtualenv``.
-Pip can also be called with the "--user" option.
+Pip can also be called with the "--user" flag.

 Installation on SL5 and similar distributions